Sea Bream-shaped Sauce Plate

 Sauce Plates

 Ranging in style from elegant to kawaii, our collection of Japanese sauce plates is perfect for when you need something small yet versatile for your dining table.
-Conveniently sized for soy sauce and other condiments accompanying sushi or noodles, these dishes are also just right for bit-sized cheese, nuts, and appetizers.
+Conveniently sized for soy sauce and other condiments accompanying sushi or noodles, these dishes are also just right for bite-sized cheese, nuts, and appetizers.
 A must-have for any meal.

 This category includes plates with diameters under 12.9 cm (5.1 in).